macjustice/gitlab-presentation/presentation.md

 ^ My favorite part about GitLab CI is that the file that defines your CI jobs is included in your git repo, and so is tracked along with the rest of your files.
 You can call out scripts, run inline commands, specify stage order, set variables, limit which runners should run the job, and lots more.

 ---
-# GitLab CI at Synapse
+# GitLab at Synapse
 ## Client Work
 - Easy (and free) to include clients
 - Issue tracker for feedback and milestone planning
 - Build and test environments are documented, fewer "snowflakes"
 - Runner + physical computer = hardware testing! :computer: :calling:
 - Doxygen for auto-generated code documentation!
 (Planned)
-- Easy Project Delivery

 ---
-# GitLab CI at Synapse
+# GitLab at Synapse
 ## IT
 - Munki
   - Automatic deployment to S3